Energy Saving Tips to save money

 Did you know that as much as half of the energy used in your home goes to heating and cooling?
 Making smart decisions about your home's heating, ventilating, and air conditioning (HVAC) system can have a big effect on your utility bills as well as your comfort.

-Check your HVAC system's air filter every month, especially during summer and winter.
+Check your HVAC system's air filter every month, especially during winter.
 Change the filter every 3 months, or sooner if it looks dirty.
-A dirty filter slows air flow and makes the system work harder to keep you warm or cool, wasting energy.
+A dirty filter slows air flow and makes the system work harder to keep you warm, wasting energy.
 A clean filter prevents dust and dirt from accumulating in the system, preventing expensive early system failure.

 Have a professional HVAC technician check and tune-up your HVAC equipment yearly for improved comfort and efficiency.